Kenaf

 Annual

 Kenaf is a monster malvaceous annual that grows like it is trying to outrun climate guilt.
 Tall stems, big palmate leaves, and bast fiber historically used like jute.
 In subtropical and tropical Americas treat it as a warm-season biomass crop: long day heat, fertile soil, and irrigation through dry spells stack tonnage.
-It is not a subtle backyard accent unless your backyard is measured in acres. 🌞💧 Sun and Water Requirements: - Full sun. - Rich, well-drained soil with steady moisture during explosive growth. - Heavy feeders — compost and mulch are cheaper than regret. ✂️🫘 Methods to Propagate: - Direct sow after soil is warm. - Start indoors in short seasons to gain height. 🧑🌾👩🌾 When to Harvest: - For fiber: harvest at early bloom before stems lignify too hard. - For forage/biomass: cut earlier for quality, later for volume.
+It is not a subtle backyard accent unless your backyard is measured in acres.
+Full sun.
+Rich, well-drained soil with steady moisture during explosive growth.
+Heavy feeders — compost and mulch are cheaper than regret.
+Direct sow after soil is warm.
+Start indoors in short seasons to gain height.
+For fiber: harvest at early bloom before stems lignify too hard.
+For forage/biomass: cut earlier for quality, later for volume.

 Good Neighbors